yuhsiangfu/Hierarchical-Arc-Merging/README.md

 ###### **※ Notes that Python 3.5+ (e.g., Anaconda3-2.3.0+) will cause HAM to output in incorrect results.
 This issue should be fixed in the future.**

 # **Google drive**
-Due to the file size limitation of GitHub, the HAM program can be downloaded here: https://drive.google.com/open?id=1y-ZsZNtk1rDSp3CdloU7ZybvMTwLqYRz
+Due to the file size limitation of GitHub, the HAM program can be downloaded here: <br />
+https://drive.google.com/open?id=1y-ZsZNtk1rDSp3CdloU7ZybvMTwLqYRz

 # **Step by step code usage**